Bishops Motel

 Trail Description

-You can get to this trail (ITS 89A) from the clubhouse or from ITS 89 which brings you back along the west side of US Rt 201.
+You can access this trail ( ITS-89A) from the clubhouse or from ITS 89 (which rides along the east side of US Rt.
+201).
+ITS 89A, or Border Riders North trail, rides along the west side of US Rt 201.
 It is a windy trail with great scenery of Burnt Jacket Mountain and the Slide Down valley area.
-Great family loop.
-When the clubhouse is open, you can stop in for a warm up of hot chocolate and a bite to eat before heading back to your place of lodging for the night.
-Please note, there is another trail behind the clubhouse that can be accessed from Big Wood Lake.
-Early season this trail may be closed due to harvesting so follow the signs.
+This is a great family loop, about 40 miles round trip, with some winding curves but an easy cruising ride.
+When the clubhouse is open, you are invited to stop in for a warm up of hot chocolate and a bite to eat before heading back out to ride or to return to your place of lodging for the night.
+Don't forget your camera as there may be opportunities to see some wildlife.

 report